Build a directory to promote your faculty that has a standardized look and feel, but flexes to support different department needs.

 We recommend naming the parent folder 'Profiles' or 'Faculty Profiles;' e.g. /content/shared/sphhp/rehabilitation-science/profiles/faculty/bull-victor.html .
 Then for each page, use the Faculty Profile Template (Authoritative Content).

-Each entry will contain a general profile, contact information, affiliations and credentials, plus additional details about research, teaching, and other activities.
-Additional content can be built out on each page using standard components, but we recommend you instead develop a standardized set of child pages under each profile page that is displayed using the Tabs component.
-We suggest you develop a consistent plan that best suits your department's needs.
+Additional content can be built out on each page using standard components, but we recommend you instead develop a standardized set of child pages under each profile page which are then displayed using the Tabs component.
+We suggest you develop a consistent plan that best suits your department and school's needs.

 e.g. /content/shared/sphhp/rehabilitation-science/profiles/faculty/bull-victor.html